North Montgomery School Corporation

 North Montgomery Community School Corporation (NMCSC) or North Montgomery Schools is a school district headquartered in unincorporated Montgomery County, Indiana, north of Crawfordsville.

-The district serves some sections of northern Crawfordsville, Darlington, Linden, New Richmond, Waynetown, and Wingate.
+The district includes the following townships: Coal Creek, Franklin, Madison, Sugar Creek, Wayne, and a portion of Union.
+The district includes some sections of northern Crawfordsville, as well as Darlington, Linden, New Richmond, Waynetown, and Wingate.
 It also serves the unincorporated area of Garfield.